 The following is are the other posts in this series.

 This is the same as the first post in the series, but am including it in case you missed that post.
 The sample application that we will be deploying is the basic Razor Pages applications created using the .NET CLI.
 The following commands are what I used to create the application, create a solution, and add the project to the solution.
-I ran all these commands in a CloudSample directory.
+I ran all these commands in a

-dotnet sln add CloudSample.csproj
+dotnet new razor dotnet new sln dotnet sln add CloudSample.csproj

 Amazon Web Services

-The rest of this post is going to be based on a couple pieces of documentation from Amazon for the Visual Studio Toolkit and Beanstalk with .NET Core.
+The rest of this post is going to be based on a couple of pieces of documentation from Amazon for the Visual Studio Toolkit and Beanstalk with .NET Core.
 I will be walking through the whole process but wanted to make sure you had access to the same information this post is based on.